parodos-dev/orchestrator-helm-chart/README.md

 oc new-project orchestrator
 ```

-### Install the chart with Orchestrator plugin and Notifications plugin
+### Install the chart with SonataFlow services in persistent mode with Orchestrator and Notifications plugins
 This installation expects DB configuration to be provided.
 Set value for `$GITHUB_TOKEN` and run:
 ```console